CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 requestkey 1
 ```

-To configure time synchronization to occur at least once every 24 hours, add or correct the following lines in the `/etc/ntp.conf` file.
+To configure time synchronization to occur at least one time every 24 hours, add or correct the following lines in the `/etc/ntp.conf` file.
 Replace `[source]` in the following line with an authoritative time source:

 ```
 cumulus@switch:~$ sudo nano /etc/ntp.conf